deepakborania/minigrep/README.md

-# minigrep
+# Mini Grep
-Trying out Rust
+Best copied minigrep from The Book.

+Just trying out how to publish stuff.

+*Don't use it in production.*
+*Just kidding, be my guest. 🤷‍♂️*